orcfax/datum-demo-opshin/README.md

 > without overwriting anything.
 This can be helpful to remind yourself of the
 > addresses that you're working with. (do not run the script in public on
 > mainnet!)
+>
+> The generate script should create a `.wallet` folder within the repository.
+If
+> the script has any difficulties creating this, please try creating it manually
+> and then running `generate_mnemonic_phrase.py` again.

 ### Funding wallets

-Using `generate_mnemonic_phrase.py` to create a wallet address or see the existing address value you can proceed to fund it.
+Having used `generate_mnemonic_phrase.py` to create a wallet address or see the existing address value you can proceed to fund it.

 #### Wallet funding